nilegoose/FlowMDP/README.md

 The repository is created for the following paper:

-***“The Visual Language of Multidimensional Data Projection: A Visualization Taxonomy and Informed Insights"*** by Chisom Ezekannagha, Xiao Langlotz, Dominik Heider, and Georges Hattab
+***“The Visual Language of Multidimensional Data Projection: A Visualization Taxonomy and Informed Insights"***

 Please cite the paper as: